-Several JNU students hurt in scuffle allegedly over serving meat on Ram Navami
+Several JNU students hurt in scuffle allegedly over meat in hostel mess on Ram Navami

 One of the students alleged that she sustained an injury in her hand after being attacked by “Leftist students” without any reason.

-The police have said that six people who sustained injuries have been taken to a hospital.
+The police have said that six people who suffered injuries have been taken to a hospital.

 “There is no violence as of now,” Deputy Commissioner of Police Manoj C told PTI around 9.30 pm on Sunday.
 “We are all positioned here with our team.
 On the request of the university, we have come here.
 We are trying to maintain peace.”

-The police added that they received a complaint from Left-affiliated student bodies against the unknown ABVP, ANI reported.
+The police added that they received a complaint from Left-affiliated student bodies against unknown ABVP supporters, ANI reported.

 The police have registered a case under Section 323 (voluntarily causing hurt), Section 341 (wrongful restraint), 506 (criminal intimidation), 509 (molestation) and 34 (acts done with a common intention) of the Indian Penal Code.